Breast torture: Other techniques

 Sensations such as squeezing, pinching, caressing, poking and tickling can be induced by hand or mouth or by making use of a variety of implements.
-Rubbing the breasts with rough or abrasive materials can be used to produce painful sensations as part of abrasion play, and other sensations can be produced by applying stimulating plant materials such as chilli, ginger or stinging nettles.

 Clothespins can be attached to the breasts in large numbers to pinch the skin in multiple places.
 When they are removed and the blood flows back a sensation of warm pain is experienced.
 The clothespins can be attached together using a string or wire and pulled off, creating a BDSM device known as a zipper.
-Alternatively the skin of the breasts can have nipple clamps, a wartenberg wheel or play piercing needles applied to it.

 Temperature play is sometimes applied to the breasts.
 For example, certain types of hot wax can be dripped onto the breasts as part of wax play, in some instances producing a wax mould of the nipple and breast.
 Care needs to be taken as wax play can produce irritation, burning or blistering of the skin.

-Erotic electrostimulation of the breasts is considered unsafe due to the risk of electrocution.